 The less we send to landfill, the better for our environment.
 Right now, up to half the contents of our red lid general waste bin is organic material that ends up in landfill.
 Under the FOGO system, we can divert this organic material from landfill and turn it into compost.
 This will reduce greenhouse gas emissions and make a positive and lasting impact on our environment.

 The WA State Government requires all local governments in Perth and Peel to move to FOGO by 2025.
 The City's early adoption of FOGO is part of our ongoing commitment to reduce waste and reduce greenhouse gases.
 Reducing the amount sent to landfill will also help minimise future landfill charges for disposal of organic waste.

 When will FOGO start?

 We will deliver you a kitchen caddy from March 2021 to help you separate food waste in your kitchen.
-The caddy is a counter-top style bin with a lid and handle, to keep on your kitchen bench for collecting your food scraps.
+There will be information inside the caddy about when your FOGO collection will start.
+Until then, keep using your lime-green lid bin just for garden waste.

-To use your caddy, insert a provided compostable liner and start putting your kitchen scraps in there - vegetable peel, meat scraps, eggshells etc. After 2-3 days, or once the liner is full, tie a knot in the top to seal it and transfer the liner and its contents into your FOGO bin for weekly collection on your normal bin day.
+To use your caddy, insert a provided compostable liner and start putting your kitchen scraps in there - vegetable peel, meat scraps, eggshells and the like.
+When full, tie the ends and place the bag in your lime-green lid kerbside bin for weekly collection on your normal bin day.